Tag: exercise

 Why Monitoring Your Heart Rate During Exercise Is Important

-With so much fitness technology on the market it may be difficult for you to decide which is worth it.
+With so much fitness technology on the market, like watches and apps, it may be difficult for you to decide which is worth it for your needs.
 The one thing many experts can agree on?
 Monitoring your heart rate is one of the most important parts of your workout.
+Here’s why.

 INVITE® HEALTH CURRENT SALE